helikopterelidojosa/canvas-move-in-grid/README.md

 # canvas-move-in-grid
 learning by doing, lets try make joystick and move inside canvas

+by the way.
+making every move save one PNG picture in users computer later joining them in a gif.

 update.
 joystick is made, and also canvas save as png file in browsers default downloads page. next i think should hide and show certain buttons, according to gameplay.